 - Coffee Beans – 2 years once opened.

-- Instant Coffee – indefinitely once opened.
+- Instant Coffee – 5 years at least

 You are unlikely to notice any change in the taste or texture of coffee that has been kept in the freezer.
-Whether it was opened beforehand or not, you shouldn’t see a difference in taste!

-How long does prepared coffee last?
+How long will hot brewed coffee last?

 Coffee that has already been brewed and left on the counter should be consumed within 4-6 hours.
 It is always best to drink the coffee immediately, especially if milk has been added, as it goes off quicker than your coffee will.